LinZhihao-723/wishing-star/README.md

 ## Start

-To start the bot, a valid credential token should be provided:
+To start the bot, a valid credential config file should be provided:
-`python start.py --key $KEY_VAL`
+`python start.py --credential $PATH_TO_CREDENTIAL_FILE`

 ## Contributing